François Cabarrus: Reforms

+Share of the Banco Nacional de San Carlos, issued 2 June 1782, signed by François Cabarrus.

 He founded a bank, the Banco de San Carlos – which is the precursor of today's Bank of Spain, a company to trade with the South American colonies and with Asia through the Philippine Islands – the Real Compañía de Filipinas, and an agricultural and hydraulic project known as the Canal de Cabarrus which is the origin of today's Canal de Isabel II, supplying the water to the city of Madrid, in the northeast of the Madrid Community – in the course of the Jarama and within the municipal boundaries of the towns of Torrelaguna, Patones, Torremocha del Jarama, Uceda and Caraquiz.
 He was also involved in at least two other projects involved in the opening of navigable waterways which were never completed.
 One was the Canal del Guadarrama which was supposed to open a navigable waterway from Madrid to the Ocean linking several river basins from the Guadarrama River up to the Guadalquivir River and from there to the sea (several ruins of these canals are still visible in the Guadarrama River basin area).
 The other project involved the widening of the Llobregat River in the province of Barcelona in Catalonia in order to open up the Llobregat River valley to shipping and thus give impulse to the future industrial region of Catalonia with all the textile and mining projects of the region.

 He counted on the Lemaur brothers for the technical part of the projects.

 He also probably took note of the Canal du Midi and the Canal del Languedoc, built about a century earlier in France which had given the French such good results by making available a navigable waterway from the Atlantic to the Mediterranean without having to navigate around Spain and avoiding the Strait of Gibraltar.
 The impulsor of the Canal del Lanquedoc was Pierre Paul Riquet, Count of Caraman and great-grandfather of Joseph Riquet, also Count of Caraman and later Prince of Chimay, and the last husband of Teresa Cabarrus Galabert.

 The family relationship between several members of the Cabarrus family and the Lesseps family (also originary from Bayonne), one of whose most notable members was Ferdinand de Lesseps, builder of the Suez Canal probably also influenced in this canal building impulse.

 As one of the most influential members of the council of finance, he had planned many reforms in that department.
 When Charles III died (1788), and the reactionary administration of Charles IV put a stop to Enlightenment reforms, the men who had taken an active part in reform were suspected and prosecuted.
 Cabarrus himself was accused of embezzlement and thrown into prison in the Castle of Batres, a town near Madrid.